-The current top priority for Formal Education is to develop new classroom units for high schools that are aligned with Next Generation Science Standards, classroom tested and evaluated.
-Additional priorities include:
+The current priority areas for Formal Education are as follows:

-- Update and revise existing classroom activities, such as the Penn State and I2U2 materials to align with NGSS - Work with APS to develop Physics Quest experiment and Spectra comic book about LIGO for middle-school students - Develop high-school teacher training materials that can be tested and evaluated prior to use - Conduct professional development with high-school teachers at local, regional, national and/or international venues - Expand use of existing classroom materials beyond the areas local to the LIGO Observatories - Encourage LSC sites that hold REU grants to consider writing RET supplement proposals or explore other means by which summer teacher internships could be expanded across the LSC - Work with APS and other professional organisations to identify routes for publicising and distributing our LVC science summaries - Develop a GW master class experience for high school students either in class or during out of class time
+- To develop new classroom units for high schools, wherever possible aligned with Next Generation Science Standards (NGSS) and other appropriate international school standards, classroom tested and evaluated.
+[Core]; - To update and revise existing classroom activities, such as the Penn State and I2U2 materials to align with NGSS.
+[Core]; - To work with APS to develop Physics Quest experiment and Spectra comic book about LIGO for middle-school students.
+[Core]; - To develop high-school teacher training materials that can be tested and evaluated prior to use.
+[Core]; - To conduct professional development with high-school teachers at local, regional, national and/or international venues.
+[Core]; - To expand use of existing classroom materials beyond the areas local to the LIGO Observatories.
+[Core]; - To encourage LSC sites that hold REU grants to consider writing RET supplement proposals or explore other means by which summer teacher internships could be expanded across the LSC; - To work with APS and other professional organisations to identify routes for publicising and distributing our LVC science summaries; - To develop a GW master class experience for high school students either in class or during out of class time possibly working in collaboration with the International Particle Physics Outreach Group (www.ippog.org) following a successful pilot exercise at the Ontario Science Centre and fruitful discussions at the IPPOG meeting in Cascina, both in April 2018.